Glycemic Index of Whole Grain - Rye

 What nutrients does Whole Grain - Rye provide?

-Can diabetics include Whole Grain - Rye in their diet?
+Can Whole Grain - Rye be eaten at night?